gajus/eslint-plugin-jsdoc/.README/rules/match-description.md

 ##### `contexts`

-Set this to a string or array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
+Set this to an array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
 Overrides the defaults.